 The Cost of Renting vs. Buying

+Financially, renting requires a much lower upfront cost compared to purchasing a home.
+Mortgage deposits in London typically range from 5% to 10% of the property price, whereas rental deposits are usually capped at five weeks’ rent.
 Renting also requires a much lower upfront cost, so you can move around much more quickly without having to save up a huge amount for a deposit.
 When buying, you can expect to have to pay from 5% to 10% upfront as a deposit.
 Compared to rental properties where you only have to pay a maximum of 5 weeks as a deposit on properties where the rent is under £50,000 per annum or 6 weeks where the rent is over £50,000.
+Additionally, renting eliminates the responsibility of home maintenance, as landlords are typically responsible for repairs and property upkeep.

 The Cost of Maintenance